auth0/docs/articles/universal-login/new.md

 ## Multi-Factor Authentication

-- If users have more than one MFA factor enrolled (e.g. SMS and Push notifications), the new MFA page will let the user select which one they want to use.
+- If users have more than one <dfn data-key="multifactor-authentication">multi-factor authentication (MFA)</dfn> factor enrolled (e.g., SMS and Push notifications), the new MFA page will let the user select which one they want to use.

 ## Password Reset